 2.3 Fireworks and firecrackers are prohibited.

-2.4 All outdoor burning of any kind is prohibited within the survey of Shelter Bay.
+2.4 All outdoor burning of any kind, including the use of weed burning equipment, is prohibited within the survey of Shelter Bay.
 Gas or charcoal barbecuing at home or at community barbecue facilities is not considered outdoor burning.

 2.5 Solicitation of Shelter Bay residents is prohibited except by: